DPT Contact Information

 Student complaints will be handled in accordance to the Trine University Student handbook.

 The policy and procedure for handling complaints falling outside of the realm of due process, such as complaints from professional practice education sites, employers of graduates, and the public, is straightforward and relatively simple.
-Complaints, including the nature and disposition of the complaint, are recorded and maintained by the Assistant Vice President of the College of Health Professions.
+Complaints, including the nature and disposition of the complaint, are recorded, and maintained by the Dean of the College of Health Professions.
 Retaliation against the complainant in any form is prohibited.

 Questions, Concerns or Complaints should be submitted in writing to: